EDRN/edrn-bedrock-experiments/README.md

 to skip the menu.

+👉 **Note:** The login afforded by the above command has a limited lifetime.
+If you ever get

+    botocore.exceptions.ClientError: An error occurred (ExpiredTokenException) when calling the ListFoundationModels operation: The security token included in the request is expired

+simply re-run the `aws-login` commmand as shown above.

 ## Bedrock Lab

-Following instructions at https://catalog.us-east-1.prod.workshops.aws/event/dashboard/en-US/workshop/prerequisites/lab-setup, the following is a variation:
+Following instructions at https://catalog.us-east-1.prod.workshops.aws/event/dashboard/en-US/workshop/prerequisites/lab-setup, the following is a variation of these steps:

 ```console
 $ mkdir environment